 Richard obtained a B.S. in Farm Management from Purdue University (1980) and has worked as a professional farm manager in Bloomington, Illinois.
 Following his father’s death, he moved back to his roots on the family farm in Ohio.
 In the years since, Richard has crop-farmed, raised beef cattle, fed calves for a neighboring dairy, and run his own trucking company.

 In the past Sharon has worked for a publishing company, served as art director for a collegiate sportswear company, was executive assistant to the owner of multiple restaurants, served as bookkeeper for churches in Ohio and Maryland, and has been the office assistant for a national marriage ministry.
 Today she works as bookkeeper for the family farm and is treasurer for two Christian non-profits.

 Richard and Sharon live back on their farm in Ohio and provide life and marriage coaching to individuals and couples, consultation to businesses for hiring and team-building, and teach relationship education seminars for churches and organizations.
 They are certified in several relationship curricula and assessments and are trained life coaches.

 They are enjoying being “empty-nesters”.
 Their son, Matt, is an area crop specialist for a soil consulting company in Lincoln, Nebraska.
-He married Kelsey in September 2015 and they will make Richard and Sharon grandparents in early 2019.
+He married Kelsey in September 2015 and made Richard and Sharon grandparents of a beautiful little girl in January 2019.
 Their daughter, Sarah, is a business jet pilot based in Columbus, Ohio.

 (If you’d like to know a little about what we do other than marriage ministry, we have another blog here.)